AlexisAmd/1Z0-829-preparation/docs/ch1.md

 | double  | 64-bit floating-point value | n/a        | n/a                | 0.0           | 123.456   |
 | char    | 16-bit Unicode value | 0                 | 65,535             | \u0000        | 'a'       |

-numeric literals can have (mutiple) underscores in numbers to make them easier to read (expept at begining, end, around decimal point):
+Numeric literals can have (mutiple) underscores in numbers to make them easier to read (expept at begining, end, around decimal point):
 ```java
 double notAtStart = _1000.00; // DOES NOT COMPILE
 double notAtEnd = 1000.00_; // DOES NOT COMPILE